User Defined Menu Items

 The following example action is found in the reflection library:

 the corresponding menu function can be invoked while editing an activity diagram, with an attachment step being selected.
 (I.e. it saves the navigation to the attachment item, the click on the edit button, the click on accept in the attachment editor, and navigating back to the diagram).
-If that is a kind of operation which you have to perform many times per day, you will certainly appreciate that.
+If that is a kind of operation that you have to perform many times per day, you will certainly appreciate that.

 Organizing the Custom Menu